PMarinov1994/cool-ini-parser-js/README.md

 inbetween their lines will also lose their comments.

 ## Changelog
+#### v1.1.2
+- Bugfix: Adding new key would always be inserted into the first section, instead of the target section.

+#### v1.1.1
+- Update README.md

 #### v1.1.0
 - Rename method *parseInitFromString* to *parseIniFromString*
 - Reorganize repository structure